DanRuta/jsNet/README.md

 jsNet is a javascript based deep learning framework for basic and convolutional neural networks.
 It is functional in both nodejs and in the browser.

-## Current WebAssembly version: 2.0 beta.
+## Current WebAssembly version: 3.0.
-The current version has reached feature parity with the JavaScript only version 2.0.
-There are some known issues with convolutional layers, hence the beta tag.
-Once these get ironed out, general release 3.0 will be released.
+The WebAssembly version is now finished, and fully matches the JavaScript feature set.
+This notice will be removed in general release 3.1.

 *Disclaimer: I am the sole developer on this, and I'm learning things as I go along.
 There may be things I've misunderstood, not done quite right, or done outright wrong.
 If you notice something wrong, please let me know, and I'll fix it (or submit a PR).*